Repeat after me: Excel is not a database.

-In 2012, an Excel miscalculation cost JPMorgan Chase $6.2 million after a trader after cells were added instead of averaged.
-This famously became known as “The London Whale Incident”.
+In 2012, an Excel miscalculation cost JPMorgan Chase $6.2 million after a trader added cells instead of averaging them.
+This famously became known as “The London Whale Incident.”

 In 2014, Canadian-based electric power generator Trans Alta lost $24 million in a contract purchase when a copy/paste error in Excel accidentally increased purchase prices, wiping out 10% of their profits for the year.

 But Why Isn’t Excel a Database, Exactly?